-The detection of concussions and prevention of further head injuries is one of the most important factors in the management of sports teams and players, especially since an early return to play resulting in a second head injury could result in much worse complications.
-Concussions are not as observable as a laceration, since there usually aren’t visible abrasions when dealing with head injuries.
-However, there are a number of symptoms that indicate one might be concussed.
-Knowing these indications is key when dealing with young adults playing sports, even non-contact sports.
+The detection of concussions and prevention of further head injuries is one of the most important factors in the management of sports teams and players, especially since an overly early return to play resulting in a second head injury could cause sever complications.
+Concussions are not as observable as a laceration since there usually aren’t visible abrasions when examining head injuries.
+However, there are a number of symptoms that indicate a concussion.
+Knowing these indications is key when dealing with young adults playing sports, including non-contact sports.

 A concussion is a traumatic brain injury, usually following a blow to the head, a fall, or other accident where the brain is jarred and shaken in the head.
-While there could be bruising or cuts from the incident, there may be no abrasions or obvious physical signs that a concussion has occurred.
-This is one of the many reasons why knowing concussion symptoms is vitally important.Learn more
+It's vitally important to understand and be able to identify concussion symptoms.Learn more

-Baseline testing is a pre-season concussion management system that helps in the detection of traumatic head injury and to establish when the athlete can return to play.
-This is accomplished through a series of physical, mental and problem-solving tests that help establish criteria that later tests can be compared against.Learn more
+Baseline testing is a pre-season concussion management system that helps detect traumatic head injury and establish when the athlete can return to play using a series of physical, mental, and problem-solving tests.Learn more

-Here we've included some of the most common questions regarding concussions.
-If you still have questions after going browsing this page, please don't hesitate to call our office.
+Our physicians answer some of the most common questions regarding concussions.
+If you still have questions after browsing this page, please don't hesitate to call our office.
 We will be happy to help with any further questions or concerns.Learn more

-After one endures a concussion, one’s physician will recommend a treatment plan that will likely include light painkillers and rest for a week or so after receiving a head injury.
-You will most definitely be recommended to stay off the field or court and to avoid most physical activity while recovering.Learn more
+After a player endures a concussion, our sports medicine doctors will recommend a rehabilitation treatment plan.
+We recommend that you stay off the field or court and avoid most physical activity while recovering.Learn more